-The current program devotes \$1,003.4 million to revenue vehicles, primarily for fleet procurement and overhaul programs.
-The revenue vehicle program represents 26.8% of the total Capital Investment Program, the largest share of any programmatic area, and is composed primarily of reinvestment in subway, commuter rail and bus fleets.
+The current program devotes \$1,111.6 million to revenue vehicles, primarily for fleet procurement and overhaul programs.
+The revenue vehicle program represents 30.2% of the total Capital Investment Program, largest share of programmatic area, and is primarily composed reinvestment in subway, commuter rail and bus fleets.
 In keeping with the MBTA's commitment to upgrade its bus service, the Authority is taking delivery of 155 ultra low sulfur diesel vehicles.
 Other efforts in this program also include major component replacements on the Green, Orange, and Red Lines.
 Furthermore, the procurement of 94 new cars for the Blue Line will contribute to modernize and expand the subway fleet.